KeyboardInterrupt/proxmox-cloud-image-generator/README.md

 export USERNAME="boris"
 export PASSWORD="secret"

-# You can add your own packages by splitting them with space between
+# You can add your own packages by splitting them with comma between
-export PACKAGES_TO_INSTALL="qemu-guest-agent"
+export PACKAGES_TO_INSTALL="qemu-guest-agent,htop"
 ```

 ## Run the script